DeybisMelendez/game-tools/README.md

 ```lua
 vector:normalized()
 ```
-Returns the vector normalized.
+Set the vector normalized.
 Normalizing a vector means reducing its length to 1 while preserving its direction.

 ```lua
 vector:distanceTo(vector)